A natural decomposition of the Jacobi equation for some classes of $N$-body problems: Instability of elliptic homographic motions

 the last equality being due to the fact that the Newtonian potential is homogeneous of degree $-1$.
 The vector field $Z(x)=\nabla U(x)+U(x)\,x$ is a smooth extension of $\nabla(U|_S)$ to the ambient space $\Omega$.
 Therefore, the Hessian operator of $U|_S$ can be computed as the tangent component of the derivative of $Z$ in $\Omega$.
 That is,

 for $x\in S$ and $v\in T_x S$.
-Since $a$ is a central configuration, we have $Z(a)=0$, hence $\nabla_vZ(a)$ is already tangent\footnote{\; If a vector field $V$ is tangent to an immersed submanifold $S\subset M$, then the difference between its covariant derivatives, in the ambient space and in the submanifold, is the value of the second fundamental form of the embedding applied to $V(x)$ at each point $x\in S$.
+Since $a$ is a central configuration, we have $Z(a)=0$, hence $\nabla_vZ(a)$ is already tangent\footnote{\; If a vector field $V$ is tangent to an immersed submanifold $S\subset M$, then at each point $x\in S$ the difference between its covariant derivatives, in the ambient space and in the submanifold, is the value of the second fundamental form applied to $V(x)$.
 Therefore the covariant derivatives agree at each point where $V=0$.
 In our case we also can see that $\nabla_vZ(a)\in T_aS$ for each $v\in T_aS$, and moreover that the subspace $D\subset T_aS=a^\perp$ is invariant for $D^2(U|_S)_a$ as a consequence of equality (\ref{equa:nabla.v.Z}), Lemma \ref{lemma:splitting} and the fact that $\nabla_vU(a)=0$ for $v\in T_aS$.} to $S$.
 On the other hand, we have

 Again, since $a$ is a central configuration, for $v\in T_aS$ we have $\nabla_vU(a)=0$, thus

 Therefore $a$ is a strong minimizer, that is $D^2(U|_S)|_D > U(a)I$, if and only if $a$ is a strongly non-degenerate central configuration, that is, if $HU_a|_D > 0$. \end{proof}